techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/Presentations_and_Softskills/JP Morgan Workshop/assignment.md

 7. **Resonance**: Resonance refers to a deep sense of connection or harmony with something or someone.
 It's when you feel aligned, understood, or deeply moved by an experience, idea, or relationship.
 Cultivating resonance involves being present, open, and authentic in your interactions, allowing yourself to connect on a deeper level with the world around you.

+8. **Compound Values**: Recognize that some values are interconnected or stem from a combination of other values.
+For example, integrity might encompass honesty, accountability, and fairness.
+Understanding compound values helps you navigate complex situations where multiple principles are at play.

+9. **Consciously Tune Up**: Regularly assess and adjust your actions, attitudes, and behaviors to ensure they align with your values and aspirations.
+Consciously tune up your mindset and habits to stay on track with your personal growth journey.

+10. **Appreciation**: Practice gratitude for the blessings, opportunities, and lessons in your life.
+Appreciate the people, experiences, and moments that contribute to your well-being and growth, fostering a positive outlook and deeper fulfillment.

 ## Assignment

 ![dia1.png](dia1.png)